-Alex García-Rivera was an associate professor of systematic theology at the Jesuit School of Theology at Berkeley in California and author of a number of books, including A Wounded Innocence: Sketches for a Theology of Art (2003) and numerous articles on Catholic sacraments and culture.
+Alex García-Rivera, deceased, was an associate professor of systematic theology at the Jesuit School of Theology at Berkeley in California and author of a number of books, including A Wounded Innocence: Sketches for a Theology of Art (2003) and numerous articles on Catholic sacraments and culture.

 Sister Colleen Gibson S.S.J.

-Peter Gilmour is a director of the master of religious education program at Loyola University Chicago's Institute of Pastoral Studies.
+Peter Gilmour was a director of the master of religious education program at Loyola University Chicago's Institute of Pastoral Studies.

 Father Richard J. Hauser S.J.